rubyforgood/human-essentials/CONTRIBUTING.md

 2. Fork the repo.

+3. `cd` into the repo.
+Install the correct version of ruby if prompted: `rvm install ruby-2.4.2`.
+Install ImageMagick if you don't have it installed already: `brew install imagemagick`

-3. Run `./bin/setup`.
+4. Run `./bin/setup`.

-4. Run the tests.
+5. Run the tests.
 We only take pull requests with passing tests, and it's great to know that you have a clean slate: `bundle exec rake`

-5. Add a test for your change.
+6. Add a test for your change.
 If you are adding functionality or fixing a bug, you should add a test!

-6. Make the test pass.
+7. Make the test pass.

-7. Push to your fork and submit a pull request.
+8. Push to your fork and submit a pull request.
 Include the issue number (ex. `Resolves #1`) in the PR description.

 At this point you're waiting on us–we'll try to respond to your PR quickly.